Working With Xcel Energy

-City Council held two public meetings to consider Xcel's proposals, an April 5 Study Session and April 17 Public Hearing.
-Materials and video from these meetings are available on the Council Action page.
+City Council held two public meetings to consider Xcel's proposals, an April 5, 2017 Study Session and April 17, 2017 Public Hearing.

 On April 17, 2017, Boulder City Council rejected each of Xcel's settlement proposals and decided to continue the process of separation at the Colorado Public Utilities Commission.
 The city remains open to working with Xcel in the future.